hohomelodic/serverless-pod/DEPLOYMENT.md

 # RunPod Serverless Deployment Guide

-This guide will walk you through deploying your Qwen Edit API to RunPod Serverless.
+This guide will walk you through deploying your smart dual-API Qwen Edit & Generate service to RunPod Serverless.

 ## Prerequisites